Townie

 - Saying something like “Make it better” can sometimes yield iterative improvements.

-- Similarly, try asking Townie to brainstorm multiple approaches for comparison before writing code.
+- Try asking Townie to brainstorm multiple approaches for comparison before writing code.

-- Provide instructions as a numbered list to have Townie carry out tasks in a specific order.
+- Provide instructions as a numbered list to have Townie make multiple changes in a single go.

 Using a custom system prompt